 Selecting model and performance estimation

-For 10-fold cross-validation, the model with λ = 0.01 and α = 1.0 (ridge regression) showed the best performance in terms of AUROC.
+For 10-fold cross-validation, the model with λ = 0.01 and α = 1.0 (ridge regression) showed the best performance in terms of AUROC (S1 Figure).
 The final model was trained with the selected hyper-parameters with the entire training set.
 The training set AUROC was 0.93 and the test set AUROC was 0.84.
 The AUPR of the training set was 0.66 and the test set AUPR was 0.39 (Figure 2A).

 Performance of each cancer type